katemonster33/SSMSControllerEx/README.md

 ## Features

-* Provides controller support for combat controls.
+* Provides controller support for Starsector
-* Orbiting mode that allows circling targets.
-Supports broadsides.
+* Allows controlling the player ship with the left joystick, and navigating menus in UIs with the directional pad.
+Additionally, map elements can be navigated with a combination of the left joystick (crosshair), right joystick (camera), triggers (zoom) and A/Cross button (Selection of element pointed at with crosshair)

 ## Installation (WINDOWS ONLY)
 After unzipping the mod contents to mods\SSMSControllerEx , from the SSMSControllerEx\native\windows folder, copy SSMSControllerExNative.dll to the folder Starsector\starsector-core\native\windows .
 If your controller worked in the previous version of SSMSControllerEx you shouldn't notice any difference in behavior.
 This step should ensure that just about any controller with a layout similar to an X-Box controller should work with the mod.
 To be clear, this is ONLY necessary on windows.